kubernetes/kubernetes/examples/rethinkdb/README.md

   * All services and pods are placed under namespace `rethinkdb`.

   * `gen_pod.sh` is using to generate pod templates for my local cluster, the generated pods which is using `nodeSelector` to force k8s to schedule containers to my designate nodes, for I need to access persistent data on my host dirs.
+Note that one needs to label the node before 'nodeSelector' can work, see this [tutorial](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/node-selection)

   * see [antmanler/rethinkdb-k8s](https://github.com/antmanler/rethinkdb-k8s) for detail